Have You Been Injured in a Slip and Fall Accident?

-Modified Comparative Fault in Illinois Slip and Fall Claims
+What Are Modified Comparative Fault in Illinois Slip and Fall Claims?

 In Illinois, even if you are partly at fault for the injury, you may still be able to recover.
 Under a theory of liability called the “modified comparative fault” rule, a plaintiff may still be able to recover if the property owner bears some degree of fault for the injury.